laurafava/MandalaMaker/README.md

 -Adding a Colorpicker Plugin

--Adding slider to change the linethikness
+-Adding slider to change the linewidth

 -Adding the possibility to erase a line